-Technique is 40% of the routine's final score.
-The judges will evaluate the synchronization, timing, mobility and stabilization, skills, execution of the movements performed, the quality of movement throughout the routine, including head, arm, leg and body placement, footwork, standing and air and synchronization of the dancers depending on the technical requirements of routine's discipline.
-Dancer(s) must maintain control of the speed, direction, momentum and body placement throughout the routine.
+Judges will evaluate the synchronization, timing, mobility and stabilization, skills, execution of the movements performed, the quality of movement throughout the routine, including head, arm, leg and body placement, footwork, standing and air and synchronization of the dancers depending on the technical requirements of routine's discipline.

-Choreography is 30% of the routine's final score.
 Choreographing and presenting a routine in a unique and one of a kind way with innovative elements as well as creative ways of expressing and the transformation of choreographer's ideas into a routine are highly appreciated by the judges.
 However, original choreography is allowed in all disciplines.
 Elements such as full and creative usage of the stage and the floor, innovative movements, transitions and interpretation of the music (if used) are considered essential part of an outstanding choreography.
 Choreography should be appropriate for the ability and age of the performers.

-Level of performance (also referred as Difficulty of Execution) is 15% of the routine's final score.
 Level of performance is measured by difficulty of the demonstrated movements by all the dancers in a routine and the variety of styles performed where such variety is considered as a part of discipline.
 The level of performance should match the technical abilities of the dancers.

-Overall impression is 15% of the routine's final score.
 The level of authentic and uninhibited presentation of a routine consisting of: individual attitude, energy, posture, uninterrupted display of confidence measured by facial expression, eye contact and body movement, enthusiasm, passion, connection with the audience that generates emotional response (excitement, joy, laughter, melancholy, sadness) relative to the discipline and story presented will be judged.
 Clothing and accessories worn should represent and reflect the story presented.
 Innovative and creative selection of costumes is encouraged.
 Performance and choreography should correlate with routine's music.

 Also, the dancer's ability to perform simultaneously to the music is considered by judges.
 Movements and patterns performed to the simulated sounds of the dancers in the absence of recorded music (e.g., foot stomping, hand clapping, vocals, etc.) will also be considered musically and judged.

 Dancers should perform in sync where same is part of choreography i.e. dancers' range of movement, speed, timing and execution of moves should be performed by all dancers in unison.
 The routine should leave a memorable and lasting impression.